 Cllr Rufia Ashraf, former Mayor of Northampton and member of the Community Services Committee said 'we know that there are so many different charities, groups and organisations doing so much good in Northampton and the Town Council want to support them in the fantastic work they do.
 One of the few positives of the pandemic was the way communities supported each other and we are keen to harness this.
 It maybe that your charity is looking to provide support for the vulnerable, or your group wants to put on an event to raise the profile of the town or a cause, whatever it is, Northampton Town Council may be able to help'.

 In both cases applicants will be required to fill out an application form and provide the requested supporting documentation.
 Stuart Carter, Town Clerk of Northampton Town Council said 'officers are here to help so please don't let the form filling put you off.
 We can offer advice and support in completing the form, just give us a call or send in an email.
 We are a new Town Council and we really want to enhance the lives of the residents we serve and the distribution of grants is a really good way of doing this.'

 You can download an application form for the both grants or fill either out online using the relevant link below.
-The deadline for applications to the General Community Grants scheme is Sunday 3 October.
-There is no deadline for the Councillors Community Fund, but once the councillor has spent their allocation this will not renew until the next financial year.
+The deadline for applications to the General Community Grants are set out below.

 Applications for both grants schemes will be considered by the Grants Sub-Committee who make a recommendation to the Community Services Committee.